ATC Colombia

-ATC Colombia (Aero Transcolombiana de Carga Ltda) was an airline created in early 1992 with Colombian partners, from the United States and also Venezuela.
+ATC Colombia (legally Aero Transcolombiana de Carga Ltda) was a cargo airline created in early 1992 with Colombian partners from the United States and Venezuela.
 Operating with Douglas DC-8 airplanes, it became the second Colombian cargo company.
 It ceased its entire operations in 1999.

 History

-ATC began work to operate between Miami and several points in Colombia with their own Douglas DC-8-51F (HK-3816-X) with a capacity for 35 tons of cargo and it was acquired from Agro Air.
-Also, to satisfy their consumer demand, additional planes were occasionally leased to the Fine Air company localized in Miami.
+ATC began operating between Miami and several points in Colombia with their own Douglas DC-8-51F (HK-3816X), acquired from Agro Air.
+To satisfy their consumer demand, additional planes were occasionally leased from Fine Air, based in Miami.
 Its main partner in Colombia was a man named Miguel Canal.
-At the end of 1995, under the presidency of Carlos Child, a second Douglas DC-8-51F (N507DC) was brought in and the rental system of additional aircraft to Fine Air company was continued, including the Douglas DC-8-61F, which were larger and therefore they could transport more cargo.
-Meanwhile, Fine Air company, which had shares in ATC, tried several times to obtain a license to fly to Colombia, which the American government always denied.
-That same year Miguel Canal, who ran the company for two years, retired from direct management of the company.
+At the end of 1995, under the presidency of Carlos Child, a second DC-8-51F (N507DC) was brought in and the rental system of additional aircraft to Fine Air was continued, including the Douglas DC-8-61F, which were larger and therefore they could transport more cargo.
+Meanwhile, Fine Air, which had shares in ATC, tried several times to obtain a license to fly to Colombia, which the American government always denied.
+That same year, Miguel Canal, who ran the company for two years, retired from direct management of the company.

-In 1996 ATC made a special operation to become the number one company in the management of export flowers and the mobilization of this product between Bogotá and Miami.
-ATC inaugurated in September in the same year new facilities at the El Dorado Airport in Bogotá.
-In February 1997, when Colombian-American relations were going through their worst moment because of the scandal of the government of President Samper and the de-categorization of Civil Aviation, ATC was recertified by the Civil Aviation and the FAA of the United States.
+In 1996, ATC made a special operation to become the number one company in the management of export flowers and the mobilization of this product between Bogotá and Miami.
+ATC inaugurated in September in the same year new facilities at the El Dorado International Airport in Bogotá.
+In February 1997, as Colombian-American relations had worsened due to the scandal of the government of President Samper, and the de-categorization of Civil Aviation, ATC was recertified by the Civil Aviation and the FAA of the United States.
 In this way, the company became the second Colombian freight transporter after Tampa Cargo.
-In the same year a Douglas DC-8-51F (N508DC) was temporarily leased.
+In the same year, a DC-8-51F (N508DC) was temporarily leased.
 ATC had 30 of its own crew, including pilots, co-pilots and flight engineers.
 The company's personnel plant in 1998 was 120 employees, counting those from Colombia and abroad.
-In 1999 ATC reached an agreement with the Cargolux company in Luxembourg, to operate direct flights to Europe, especially to transport flowers.
+In 1999, ATC reached an agreement with the Cargolux company in Luxembourg, to operate direct flights to Europe, especially to transport flowers.
 In February 1999, a weekly frequency from Bogotá to Luxembourg was included using the Boeing 747-400 freighters.
-This cargo transport alliance is similar to a code-share agreement in the case of passenger flights, the transport of ATC cargo on CARGOLUX airplanes using ATC air guides.
-This arrangement was similar to what LAC, Caribbean Airlines reached to have with the same company some years before.
+This cargo transport alliance is similar to a code-share agreement in the case of passenger flights, the transport of ATC cargo on Cargolux airplanes using ATC air guides.